djeada/Numerical-Methods/notes/5_matrices/eigen_value_decomposition.md

 III. **Complex Eigenvalues**:

 For real matrices, eigenvalues can be complex.
 While this is not a fundamental limitation, it means we must consider complex arithmetic when performing the decomposition, which may not be desired in some real-world applications.

-*(PLOT 7: A plot illustrating eigenvalues in the complex plane, showing that real matrices can have complex eigenvalues and still be decomposed over the complex field.)*